Dnyaneshwar: Biography

-Dnyaneshwar was born in 1275 (on the auspicious day of Krishna Janmashtami) in a Marathi-speaking Deshastha Brahmin family in the Apegaon village on the banks of Godavari river near Paithan in Maharashtra during the reign of the Yadava king Ramadevarava.
+Dnyaneshwar was born in 1275 (on the auspicious day of Krishna Janmashtami) in a Marathi family in the Apegaon village on the banks of Godavari river near Paithan in Maharashtra during the reign of the Yadava king Ramadevarava.
 The kingdom with its capital Devagiri enjoyed relative peace and stability, and the king was a patron of literature and arts.

 Biographical details of Sant Dnyaneshwar's life are preserved in the writings of his disciples, Satyamalanath and Sachchidanand.
 The various traditions give conflicting accounts of details of Dnyaneshwar's life.
 The date of composition of his work Dnyaneshwari (1290 CE), however is undisputed.
 According to the more accepted tradition on Dnyaneshwar's life, he was born in 1275 CE and he attained samadhi in 1296 CE.
 Other sources state he was born in 1271 CE.

 Life

 The biographical details of Dnyaneshwar's short life of about 21 years are well established.
 The available accounts are filled with hagiographic legends and miracles he performed, such as his ability to make a buffalo sing the Vedas and humble a sadhak (Changdev) by riding a moving wall.

 According to the accounts that have survived, Dnyaneshwar's father Vitthal pant was the kulkarni (accountant who maintained land and tax records in villages) of a village called Ape gaon on the banks of the Godavari River in Maharashtra, a profession he had inherited from his ancestors.
 He married Rakhna Bai, the daughter of the Kulkarni of Alandi.
 Even as a householder, Vitthal pant longed for spiritual learning.
 His disillusionment with life grew as a result of the death of his father and because he had no children from his marriage.
 Eventually, with his wife's consent, he renounced worldly life and left for Kashi to become a sannyasin (renunciate).
-According to another version of these events Dnyaneshwar's father Vitthalapant came from a long line of teachers of the Nath yogi sect and being deeply religious, he went on a pilgrimage to Varanasi.
 There he met a guru (spiritual teacher), decided to renounce without his wife's consent.

-Vitthalapant was initiated by his spiritual teacher, Ramashrama (according to abhanga of Saint Namdeva), in Kashi.
-When Ramashrama Swami visited Alan-di and met Rukminibai by chance, he blessed her saying, “May you lead a happy married life.”
+Vitthalpant was initiated by his spiritual teacher, Ramashram (according to abhangas of Saint Namdeva), in Kashi.
+When Ramashram Swami visited Alandi and met Rukminibai by chance, he blessed her saying, "May you lead a happy married life."
 With tears in her eyes, Rukmini said that it was not possible since her husband had gone away to Kashi and become a sanyasin.
-On finding out that her husband was none other than his disciple Vitthalapant, Swami, on returning to Kashi, reprimanded Vitthalapant and sent him back to Alandi.
+On finding out that her husband was none other than his disciple Vitthalpant, Swami, on returning to Kashi, reprimanded Vitthalpant and sent him back to Alandi.
 At Alandi, he rejoined his wife and again became a householder.
-After Vitthalapant returned to his wife and settled down in Alandi, Rakhumabai gave birth to four children—Nivruttinath (1273 CE), Dnyaneshwar (1275 CE), Sopan (1277 CE) and Muktabai (1279 CE).
+After Vitthalpant returned to his wife and settled down in Alandi, Rakhumabai gave birth to four children—Nivruttinath (1273 CE), Dnyaneshwar (1275 CE), Sopan (1277 CE) and Muktabai (1279 CE).